Premkumarbajaru/Log-Analysis-Script/README.md

 ---

 This README provides a clear and concise guide to understanding and running the VRV Security Log Analysis Script.
-It covers the objectives, features, requirements, how to run the script, expected output, and a sample log file for testing.
+It covers the objectives, features, requirements, how to run the script, output, CSV File Structure and a sample log file for testing.